CClemensJr/csharp-data-structures-and-algorithms/Challenges/leftJoinHashmaps/README.md

-# Tree Intersection
+# Left-Join

 ## Challenge
 ```
-	Find the common values in 2 binary trees.
+	Implement a simplified LEFT JOIN for 2 Hashmaps.
 ```

 ## Example